kitaisreal/hash-table-aggregation-benchmark/README.md

 5. wget
 6. curl

-For Ubuntu Linux with 22.04 LTS this prerequisites can be downloaded using following command:
+For Ubuntu Linux with 22.04 LTS these prerequisites can be downloaded using the following command:
 ```
 sudo apt install git cmake clang-15 python3 python3-pip wget curl
 ```